xtuml/bridgepoint/doc-internal/notes/201_dts0101047282/201_dts0101047282_Headless_Prebuilder.dnt.md

 CLI.sh Build -project MicrowaveOven -prebuidlOnly
 * RESULT - The MicroWaveOven.sql file exists in the gen/code_generation folder
 * RESULT - No error were seen on the console
+* RESULT - No <project>/.project file was created
+* Restore the .project from the copied made in the test setup

 2) Test to assure that errors are properly reported when no DISPLAY is present
 * delete the gen/code_generation folder from under the MicrowaveOven project